drwhirstyburgers/bloccit2/README.md

 ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.

   This is my Bloccit app that I completed during the Foundations lessons at Bloc with Ruby on Rails.
-It is a clone of Reddit and therefore not especially useful since it's essentially a social network with no users.

-  However, it did teach me several fundamental lessons in programming, including how to:
+  It taught me several fundamental lessons in programming, including how to:

   * interact with Github branches
   * test different aspects of a Rails project with RSpec
   * interact with models, views, controllers, and databases
   * implement Ruby gems in a project

-  The master branch is of course the "shipped" version of Bloccit, and the Assignment branches are my own coursework that I built without direct guidance from Bloc's course.
+  The master branch is the final version of Bloccit, and the Assignment branches are my own coursework that I built without direct guidance from Bloc's course.

   Bloccit features include the abilities to: